sunnybhardwaj2027/C_language/README.md

 # C_language
-a repo for c practice
+a repo for c practice.